-Havening has significant empirical evidence and published research to show that it successfully works on trauma, such as phobias, traumatic memories, experiences and events through to the PTSD.
-But it’s not just for trauma and negative past experiences; it is proving highly effective in aiding resilience and wellbeing, leading to a balanced, calm and resourceful state of mind, self-confidence and peak performance.
+Alongside these publications, Havening has significant empirical evidence with thousands of case studies supporting Havening efficiency, showing its beneficial therapeutic effects on trauma, such as phobias, traumatic memories, experiences and events through to the PTSD.
+Additionally, these thousands of case studies and first hand experiences of practitioners worldwide reinforce the benefits well beyond trauma and negative past experiences; it is proving highly effective in aiding resilience and wellbeing, leading to a balanced, calm and resourceful state of mind, self-confidence and peak performance.

 What can I expect with Havening Therapy?

 There are different techniques within Havening, some of which work on a specific event, others are more generalised.
 Some involve recalling memories, others work with the physical feeling only, and some use distraction techniques while the touch therapy is doing its job.
 This can vary from the fun, wild, and wacky to ensure the experience is pleasant.
 So you are safe knowing that there is no requirement to drag up unpleasant feelings or memories, the therapy allows many ways around this.